Table of Contents

 Invasive Species Management

-Invasive species like the hydrangea (Hydrangea macrophylla) and the Argentine ant (Linepithema humile) outcompete native flora and fauna.
-Control programs use biological agents, manual removal, and quarantine measures.
-Public awareness campaigns encourage visitors to clean boots and gear to prevent spreading seeds and pathogens.
+Invasive species continue to threaten native biodiversity on land and at sea.
+Plants such as hydrangea (Hydrangea macrophylla) and invasive ants like the Argentine ant (Linepithema humile) disrupt native ecological communities by outcompeting indigenous species and altering habitat dynamics.
+Control programs employ a combination of biological control agents, manual removal, and strict quarantine protocols to prevent new introductions.
+Public awareness campaigns are crucial, encouraging visitors to clean footwear and equipment to minimize the spread of invasive seeds and pathogens.

 Conservation Efforts in Other Atlantic Territories